-10.21.14 Prominence
+8.21.14 Prominence

-ermining prominence, whenever information must be disclosed prominently as required by these sections, eration must, as appropriate, be given to - The target audience of the advertisement.
-The likely information needs of the average targeted client.
-Prominence in the context of the advertisement as a whole.
-Positioning of the text and audibility and speed of speech.
-The duration of displays of key information.
-Background; colour and font size. ment or information in an advertisement is not regarded as being prominent if, amongst other things, the statement rmation is - Obscured through the close proximity of promotional illustrations and/or additional text.
-Difficult to read due to the use of small font sizes, unclear type styles or the duration for which it is displayed.
-Likely to be overlooked due to its position.
-Superimposed across a coloured or patterned background which lessens its visual impact.
-Difficult to hear or understand due to the volume or speed at which speech is delivered. supplie must b dvertisement relating to a financial product that is subject to a white labelling arrangement, the name of the product r must be as frequently mentioned, as audible or as visible as that of the white label and, in respect of written media, e at least the same font size as that of the white label.
-This does not apply to an advertisement relating to a policy subject to a white labelling arrangement where - The white label arrangement is with a product supplier that is part of the same group of companies that the FSP is part of.
-The advertisement uses the brand of the other product supplier.
-All requirements complied with in relation to the identification of the product supplier.
+consideration must, as appropriate, be given to - □ The target audience of the advertisement. □ The likely information needs of the average targeted client. □ Prominence in the context of the advertisement as a whole. □ Positioning of the text and audibility and speed of speech. □ The duration of displays of key information. ☐ Background; colour and font size.
+A statement or information in an advertisement is not regarded as being prominent if, amongst other things, the statement or information is - \square Obscured through the close proximity of promotional illustrations and/or additional text. ☐ Difficult to read due to the use of small font sizes, unclear type styles or the duration for which it is displayed. ☐ Likely to be overlooked due to its position. ☐ Superimposed across a coloured or patterned background which lessens its visual impact. ☐ Difficult to hear or understand due to the volume or speed at which speech is delivered.
+In an advertisement relating to a financial product that is subject to a white labelling arrangement, the name of the product supplier must be as frequently mentioned, as audible or as visible as that of the white label and, in respect of written media, must be at least the same font size as that of the white label.
+This does not apply to an advertisement relating to a policy that is subject to a white labelling arrangement where - ☐ The white label arrangement is with a product supplier that is part of the same group of companies that the FSP is part of. ☐ The advertisement uses the brand of the other product supplier. \square All requirements complied with in relation to the identification of the product supplier.

-10.21.15 Principles relating to forecasts, illustrations, hypothetical data or projected benefits and past performance data
+8.21.15 Principles relating to forecasts, illustrations, hypothetical data or projected benefits and past performance data